OSS-Lab/Co-substrate-induced-flux-switching-at-branch-points-can-explain-overflow-metabolism/README.md

 Some Figures 2, 3 & 4 have had text & labels added in inkscape after they were made, or have had the panels re-ordered compared to what is made here.

+Note that the data folders in each subfolder are zipped (to make the upload easier) so please unzip the data folders before proceeding.

 More specific comments can be found in each folder.